msveiven/wikiprot/README.md

 3. Once structure of website is completed, move all .xml files to their appropriate directory (e.g. neuro)
 4. Run webpageCreator.py in every directory that you created except the first one (in this case wikiprot)
 5. Push desktop repository to github

+Note: the repository must be in a GitHub folder on your desktop
+Tip: When updating the site, remove all of the files except for the html files that contain the tables you have already made and the xml files that you want to make new tables with.
+Removing the xml files that already have tables will save time when running the webpageCreator.py script